binipringle/contracts/_texts/0-outline.md

 Write a synthesized rule statement for offer.

-# III.ii Was there Acceptance?
+# IIIb Was there Acceptance?

 Mirror Image Rule and the Mode/ Manner of Acceptance